-The panel selected outcomes of interest for each question a priori, following the approach described in detail elsewhere.19 In brief, the panel first brainstormed all possible outcomes before rating their relative importance for decision-making following the GRADE approach.19 Although acknowledging considerable variation in the effect on patient outcomes, the panel considered the following outcomes critical for clinical decision-making across questions: morbidity (including maternal and fetal), mortality (including maternal and fetal), time to transfusion, alloimmunization, HTRs, recurrence or progression of primary indication for chronic transfusion, intensive care unit (ICU) admission, ventilator support, postoperative acute chest syndrome, iron overload, iron-induced liver disease/failure, iron-induced cardiac disease, and iron-induced in Table 2.
+The panel selected outcomes of interest for each question a priori, following the approach described in detail elsewhere.
+19 In brief, the panel first brainstormed all possible outcomes before rating their relative importance for decision-making following the GRADE approach.
+19 Although acknowledging considerable variation in the effect on patient outcomes, the panel considered the following outcomes critical for clinical decision-making across questions: morbidity (including maternal and fetal), mortality (including maternal and fetal), time to transfusion, alloimmunization, HTRs, recurrence or progression of primary indication for chronic transfusion, intensive care unit (ICU) admission, ventilator support, postoperative acute chest syndrome, iron overload, iron-induced liver disease/failure, iron-induced cardiac disease, and iron-induced endocrinopathies.
+Outcomes for each question are described in Table 2.